TruongDat05/Exercises_Numpy_Practical_wtrd/README.md

-This is contain exercises in NumPy and my solution
+It contains exercises in NumPy and my solution